WordPress/block-interactivity-experiments/Readme.md

   - Main branch: `main-full-vdom-hydration` ([Switch to that branch](https://github.com/WordPress/block-hydration-experiments/tree/main-full-vdom-hydration))
   - Tracking Issue: [Tracking issue: Full vDOM Hydration ⚛](https://github.com/WordPress/block-hydration-experiments/issues/64)

-  This hydration method is based on the creation of a static virtual DOM from the root, where only the interactive components are replaced by P/React components.
+  This hydration method is based on the creation of a static virtual DOM from the root, where only the interactive islands are replaced by P/React components.
 It behaves like a single P/React application.

 ## Project structure